-Two devices are connected by a transmission medium.
-Data is exchanged through this medium.
-This exchange between the communicating devices is called data communication.
-In a data communication system, five major components make up the system.
+A transmission medium connects any two devices.
+Data can be exchanged through this medium.
+Data communication is the exchange between the communicating devices.
+Above all, in a data communication system, five major components make up the system.

 - Message : The information or data communicated between the devices via the medium.
 Information can take up any forms including text, numbers, pictures, audio and video.